 £290,000 reduction in agency placement costs will be achieved by creating 2 additional shared care /full time beds within Drove Road which will reduce the need for external agency places and will increase the opportunity for disabled children and young people to stay in the local area.
 6. Assess level of impact (1= low/minimal 5 = high/significant) 1 7.
-Key actions to What actions are planned to reduce/avoid negative impacts and increase positive impacts? reduce negative impacts None needed 8.
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+None needed 8.
 Full EIA?
 Not needed 9.
-Monitoring and How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-Evaluation No actions needed 10.
+Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+No actions needed 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 None

 1. Service Area Children's Service - Stronger Families Youth and Communities 2.
 Proposal No. 12 3.
 Head of Service Chris Parfitt What is the proposal?
-Use the savings proposal wording and more detail i fneeded 4.
-Budget Proposal Youth Service To reduce the funding for Youth services by £400,000: this includes BHCC of CVS delivery direct delivery and commissioned Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified related to the following characteris Poverty stics: (Age (younger), Child Data has been collected and analysed for protected characteristics and will EIA. be used to inform the planned full There will be no universal youth work provision directly delivered by BHCC.
-Approximately 900 young people 13- 19 participating in youth activities will be affected.
-BHCC will dispose of or reuse for different purposes Hangleton Youth Centre, Patcham Youth Centre, 67 Centre and Village Centre There will be changes to commissioned contracts (for BME, disabled and LC organisations).
-The exact amount and focus of funding is being clarified and or negative has not been identified.
-Decisions on funding have not been made regarding targeted work relating to people and there needs to be an evaluation of the current contact and decis The intention of the recent review is to protect funding for work with young p ions made following due process.
-Youth work takes place in areas of high deprivation and poverty across the city, including Whitehawk,
+Use the savings proposal wording and more detail if nee ded 4.
+Budget Proposal Youth Service To reduce the funding for Youth services by £400,000: this includes BHCC direct CVS delivery delivery and commissioned Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: Poverty (Age (younger), Child Data has been collected and analysed for protected characteristics and will be us EIA. sed to inform the planned full There will be no universal youth work provision directly delivered by BHCC.
+Approximately 900 young people 13-19 participating in youth activities will be affected.
+BHCC will dispose of or reuse for different purposes Hangleton Youth Centre, Patcham Youth Centre, 67 Centre and Village Centre There will be changes to commissioned contracts (for BME, disabled and LGBT young people and with CVS organisations).
+The exact amount and focus of funding is being clarified and so the level of impact either positive or negative has not been identified.
+Decisions on funding have not been made regarding targeted work relating to dispeople and there needs to be an evaluation of the current contact and decisions.
+The intention of the recent review is to protect funding for work with young people. made following due process.
+Youth work takes place in areas of high deprivation and poverty across the city, in ncluding Whitehawk,